bhisaac/5eFP/5eFP-SRD.md

 ### Critical Failure

-When you roll the lowest possible result on a die while attacking, making an ability check, or resisting a feature, it is called a critical failure.
+When you roll the least favorable result on a die while attacking, making an ability check, or resisting a feature, it is called a critical failure.
 When this happens, you ignore the DC and consider the roll an automatic failure.
+In 5eFP, rolling a 1 on a d20 is considered a critical failure.
 A 5% or lower on a d100 is considered a critical failure.
-According to 5eFP, automatic failure is considered bad enough to override any additional penalties due to rolling a critical failure.
+Automatic failure is considered bad enough to override any additional penalties, such as critical fumbles, due to rolling a critical failure.

-> A critical failure occurs in skill-based systems whenever a player character (PC) rolls all 1s.
+> A critical failure occurs in skill-based systems whenever all dice in a test roll the least favorable result.
 >
 > Some systems consider higher numbers as failures.
 A critical failure in such a system, then, is the highest number on the die, and 95% or higher on a d100 is considered a critical failure.